SimranKhanuja/IIITH-Summer2018/Assignment1/README.md

 Task 2 : After the tokenization in problem 1, find out the unigram, bigram and trigram frequencies and their probabilities of the words apearing in the messages.
 If you have not read about n-grams, read the Jurafsky book.
 Bigram and trigram probabilities can be calculated either by joint or conditional probabilities.

-Task 3 : Find the probability of a sentence, use markov chains for this evaluation.
-If a word has not appeared in your text before, its probability will become zero in that case.
-So how will you handle those cases?
-Read about smoothing and you will get your answer.
-Implement one smoothing technique, and find out the shortcomings of smoothing.